 How to make a beaded spiral bracelet

 A traditional spiral bracelet has the spiral pattern from start to finish.
-However, in today’s tutorial I want to mix things up a little bit.
-In addition to the Russia spiral, I also used even count peyote tube in the design.
-This technique has been covered in my previous post — Learn Even Count, Odd Count and Tube in One Earring Design.
-Read this article first if you are unfamiliar with the technique.
+However, in today's tutorial I want to mix things up a little bit.
+I created a very long beaded tube and covered it with spiral pattern beaded beads.

 Step 1.
 Make Russia Spiral Beaded Bead

-To create the dramatic visual contrast, I used Terahertz 3mm beads and Miyuki 11/0 seed beads for the Russia spiral.
-You can find the purchase links in products used section.
+To create the dramatic visual contrast, I used Terahertz 3mm beads and 11/0 gold seed beads for the Russia spiral.

 I won't go into the details about the beading process.
 The video above and pictures below are self-explanatory.
 I just want to remind you to pay special attention to the "step up" process as shown in picture 9.
 After 4 rounds of adding beads, you will finish a full circle and need to step up to the next layer.

-The spiral pattern beaded bead is going to running loose on the bracelet.
-Therefore, don’t forget to weave the thread back and forth through the tube to secure the spiral bead.
-In addition, I also framed the edge of spiral bead with gold seed beads (picture 16).
-This is an optional step but does give the bead a more complete look.
+In order to prevent the spiral beads from running loose, you should weave the thread back and forth through the tube to secure the spiral bead.
+In addition, I also framed the edge of spiral bead with gold seed beads (picture 16 below).

 Add a few more spiral beaded beads using the same approach.
 You can decide the length and the number of the beads by yourself.